mkutalmis/Artificial_Neural_Network/README.md

 Learning run on a different thread so that If network can't reach that epsilon value and stuck user can stop.

 ![alt text](https://github.com/mkutalmis/Artificial_Neural_Network/blob/master/img2.png)

+After running a network user can delete that network and create new one and run new network on the same data so that user can compare networks.